Lisbon off the beaten path Guia Lighthouse

 This post may contain affiliate links.
 If you make a purchase through these links, we will earn a small commission at no additional cost to you.
 We recommend products we have personally used or verified.
 Read the full disclosure here.

 When deciding between staying in Lisbon or Cascais for your Easter holiday, consider your preferences and priorities.
-Lisbon, as the capital city, offers a bustling urban atmosphere with a rich history, vibrant culture, and numerous iconic landmarks.
+To make your decision, think about whether you want a dynamic city experience or a serene coastal getaway, or perhaps a combination of both, and plan your accommodation accordingly to best suit your preferences.
+Lisbon offers a bustling urban atmosphere with a rich history, vibrant culture, and numerous iconic landmarks.
 If you’re passionate about exploring historic neighborhoods, museums, and the lively urban scene, Lisbon might be your top choice.
 While early spring generally offers fewer crowds in Lisbon, Easter week is a clear exception to this.
+On the other hand, Cascais boasts a more relaxed and coastal ambiance, with picturesque beaches and charming streets.
+It’s an ideal spring vacation destination for those seeking a tranquil coastal retreat with easy access to Lisbon for day trips (via an easy and scenic 40 minute train ride).

 Cascais Easter Holiday at night